cekit/cekit/docs/handbook.rst

 Operation Guide
 ==================
-This chapter will guide you through all the Cekit basic usage.
-After reading you should have Cekit installed and be familiar with building and testing images with it.
+This chapter will guide you through all the CEKit basic usage.
+After reading you should have CEKit installed and be familiar with building and testing images with it.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3

-    installation
+    installation/index
     build
     caching
     overrides
-    test
+    testing/index
     local_development
     repository_management
     image_help_pages